remibetin/wai-website-data/docs/CONTRIBUTING.md

 - If you want to contribute to WAI translations, please read [Translating WAI Resources](https://www.w3.org/WAI/about/translating/).

-## Adding/changing a feature/data file
+## Adding or changing a feature/data file

 - [Open a new issue](https://github.com/w3c/wai-website-data/issues/new)  to explain your suggestion.
 Include a clear title, description and rationale for the change.
 - Do not open a pull request until you have collected positive feedback from WAI Team site managers.